darrylwest/darrylwest.github.io/book-reports/children-of-time.md

 * evinced  - revealed the presence of
 * delorously - in keeping with good taste and propriety; polite and restrained
 * simulacrum - an image or representation of someone or something
-* ersatz -  not real or genuine
+* ersatz - made or used as a substitute, typically an inferior one, for something else; not real or genuine
 * cupola - a small dome, especially a small dome on a drum on top of a larger dome, adorning a roof or ceiling; gun turret
 * palp - each of a pair of elongated segmented appendages near the mouth of an arthropod, usually concerned with the senses of touch and taste.
 * vertiginous - causing vertigo, especially by being extremely high or steep